DesignSafe-CI/DS-User-Guide/user-guide/docs/tools/simulation/lsdyna.md

 ### Activate Ls-Dyna on DesignSafe { #activate }

 DesignSafe (through TACC) has negotiated with Ansys to allow LS-DYNA access on TACC systems for academic research.
-Users can submit a ticket (https://www.designsafe-ci.org/help/new-ticket/) requesting LS-DYNA access and are granted access upon verification with LSTC that they have an existing academic departmental license or that you acquire such license.
+Users can submit a ticket (https://www.designsafe-ci.org/help/new-ticket/) requesting LS-DYNA access and are granted access upon verification with Ansys that they have an existing academic departmental license or that you acquire such license.

-A <i>Request Activation</i> button is also available in <i>Workspace &gt; Simulation &gt; LS-DYNA</i>:
+A <i>Request Activation</i> button is also available in <i>Use DesignSafe &gt; Tools & Applications &gt; LS-DYNA</i>:

 ![](./imgs/ls-dyna-1.png)

-Once activated, Ls-Dyna will appear in <i>Workspace &gt; My Apps tab</i>.

 ### How to launch LS-Dyna { #launch }

 Examples in this guide:

 <ul>
-	<li>Launching LS-Pre/Post to generate or visualize model via DesignSafe web portal;</li>
+	<li>Launching LS-PrePost to generate or visualize model via DesignSafe web portal;</li>
 	<li>Launching a single job via DesignSafe web portal;</li>
 	<li>Launching batch of jobs via DesignSafe web portal;</li>
 	<li>Launching batch of jobs via Command Line Interface.</li>